Teradata/presto/presto-docs/src/main/sphinx/security/hive.rst

     hive.hdfs.presto.keytab=/etc/presto/hdfs.keytab

 When using ``KERBEROS`` authentication, Presto accesses HDFS as the principal specified by the ``hive.hdfs.presto.principal`` property.
-Presto authenticates this principal using the keytab specified by the ``hive.hdfs.presto.keytab`` keytab.
+Presto will authenticate this principal using the keytab specified by the ``hive.hdfs.presto.keytab`` keytab.

 Keytab files must be distributed to every node in the cluster.

 :ref:`Additional information on keytab files.<hive-security-additional-keytab>`

+.. _hive-security-impersonation:

-End user impersonation
+End User Impersonation
 ======================

 Impersonation Accessing HDFS